-Potential impact on groundwater quality deterioration as a result of over-abstraction Impact Description Nature of Impact Exposure and oxidation of minerals through the low when water levels recover.
-Exposure and oxidation of minerals through the lowering of the water table, with potential water quality impacts when water levels recover.
+Potential impact on groundwater quality deterioration as a result of over-abstraction Impact Description Nature of Impact Exposure and oxidation of minerals through the lowering of the water table, with potential water quality impacts when water levels recover.
 Status of Impact Negative Recommended mitigation measures Description Impact avoidance/ Prevention/ Mitigation Groundwater abstraction volumes must be monitored.
 Water levels must be monitored.
 Monitoring information must be assessed regularly (suggested quarterly).
 If an increase of 25% in electrical conductivity is observed, abstraction will immediately be reduced by 10%.
 Monitoring will persist after 30 days if the water quality of the borehole does not recover.
 In the event of poor quality persisting after the initial 10% reduction, further reductions in excess of 10% must be implemented and if quality continues to deteriorate for more than 60 days, abstraction must cease until the water quality has stabilised.
-Assessment of impact Rating before mitigation Rating after mitigation Extent of impact Local (L) Site Specific (SS) Duration of impact Long term (L) Short term (S) Magnitude of negative impact Medium (M) Low (L) Magnitude of positive impact Zero (Z) Intensity of impact Destructive - Medium (M) Destructive -Low (L) Probability of occurrence Improbable (Im) Significance Medium (M) Very Low (VL) Confidence Sure (S) Sure (S)
+Assessment of impact Rating before mitigation Rating after mitigation Extent of impact Local (L) Site Specific (SS) Duration of impact Long term (L) Short term (S) Magnitude of negative impact Medium (M) Low (L) Magnitude of positive impact Zero (Z) Zero (Z) Intensity of impact Destructive - Medium (M) Destructive -Low (L) Probability of occurrence Improbable (Im) Improbable (Im) Significance Medium (M) Very Low (VL) Confidence Sure (S) Sure (S)